quchen/stgi/README.md

 GHC's current STG
 -----------------

+The implementation here uses the *push/enter* evaluation model of the STG, which is fairly elegant, and was initially thought to also be top in terms of performance.
+As it turned out, the latter is not the case, and another evaluation model called *eval/apply*, which treats (only) function application a bit different, is faster in practice.

-Since 1992, the STG has undergone one notable revision, documented in [the 2004 paper *How to make a fast curry*][fastcurry], which treats function application a bit different.
+This notable revision is documented in [the 2004 paper *How to make a fast curry*][fastcurry].
 I don't have plans to support this evaluation model right now, but it's on my list of long-term goals (alongside the current push/enter).